-Many people compare the behaviour of a Maine Coon cat, with that of a dog.
-Whilst this might seem a bizarre comparison to make, there is more to this intriguing question than you would first think.
-This is because in reality, owning a Maine Coon is remarkably similar to owning a dog, since both pets act in a similar manner.
+Many people compare the behavior of a Maine Coon cat, with that of a dog.
 So, do Maine Coon cats act like dogs, or has the truth been stretched somewhat?

 Maine Coons act like dogs, and are known as the ‘dog of the cat world’.
 They have a friendly canine-like disposition, enabling them to build strong bonds with family members, and get on well with other household pets.
 Maine Coon cats are similar to dogs, since both are intelligent, loyal, and will greet you at the door.